Learning the basics of a good website design

 Photoshop's "Save for Web" function is invaluable to help compress large files.
 Be sure to reduce the image dimensions of your file before saving it for Web.

 Quality photography and illustrations will go a long way to making your business look slick and professional.
-Try Fotolia for cost-effective stock imagery to use on your website.
+Yola Silver and Yola Gold customers have access to Pixabay's high-quality, royalty-free and copyright-free images through the File Manager.

 Smaller is better